mjarkk/ideas/server-framework/README.md

 database: mongodb

 ## Some demo sets
+Here are 2 sets of data for mongodb

 - `someName[` means a database
 - `Link: {` is not to link data to an object but more to shows if there are object copied to make it easier to eddit later
 - `Link -> HOST` is the main document